Skip to content

 Docker Files:

-A Dockerfile is a simple text file containing a series of commands (instructions) used to assemble a Docker image.
-It automates the process of creating a Docker image by specifying all the necessary steps, such as installing software, copying files, setting environment variables, and configuring services.
+A file is a simple text file containing a series of commands (instructions) used to assemble an image.
+It automates the process of creating an image by specifying all the necessary steps, such as installing software, copying files, setting environment variables, and configuring services.

 Common Instructions in a Dockerfile: